leporejoseph/crewBot/README.md

 ### Environment Setup

-Create a `.env` file in the root directory of your project and add the following keys:
+Create a `.env` file in the root directory of your project if it does not already exists and add the following optional keys:

 ```plaintext
 GROQ_API_KEY=Optional